zhangxinxu/mobilebone/ReadMe.md

 The interface will switch to page whitch's value of <code>id</code> is <code>targetPage</code> when you tap this link.

-Of course, you can control the direction of switching, or use a ajax get, ...
+Of course, you can control the direction of switching, or use a ajax get, or as a modular loaded by seajs, requirejs using <code>require('mobilebone')</code>...

 For more detail, you can [visit here](http://www.zhangxinxu.com/wordpress/?p=4381).